 - Successfully defended Morgan Stanley Dean Witter in trial against the SEC challenging the scope of supervisory requirements and procedures

-- Currently defending shareholder actions against Chegg, Diadexus, Fitbit, GoPro and Sunrun
+- Currently defending shareholder actions against Box, Diadexus, Fitbit, GoPro, Sunrun and Zuora

 - Defended General Electric-InVision in securities class actions arising from FCPA investigations by the DOJ and SEC; dismissal affirmed by the Ninth Circuit